MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/isv-landing-zone.md

 > [!TIP]
 > It's uncommon for one ISV to have more than just a few top-level management groups.
 Often, several products can be combined together due to similarities in how they're managed and operated.

 This management approach is similar to the [testing approach for enterprise-scale landing zones](../enterprise-scale/testing-approach.md#example-scenarios-and-outcomes).
-However, instead of creating *Contoso* and *Contoso-Canary* under the **Tenant root group**, in this approach the example company would create the product-specific *Contoso-SaaS-Product-01*, *Contoso-SaaS-Product-02*, and *Contoso-SaaS-Product-03* top-level management groups under it instead.
+However, rather than creating *Contoso* and *Contoso-Canary* under the **Tenant root group**, in this approach the example company would create the product-specific *Contoso-SaaS-Product-01*, *Contoso-SaaS-Product-02*, and *Contoso-SaaS-Product-03* top-level management groups under it instead.
 This scenario is illustrated in the following diagram:

 ![Diagram that shows top-level management group options with a single management group and separate management groups for each of the SaaS products](./media/isv-landing-zone/isv-top-level-management-group.png)